 Wondering if your child requires additional support can understandably be a worrying and anxious experience for any parent or carer.
 It is extremely important that when a concern is raised by a family, the learner or a member of staff that it is followed through transparently, sensitively and effectively.
 Developing supportive relationships between home and school is very important.

 Learners with dyslexia will benefit from early identification, appropriate intervention and targeted, effective support at the right time.

-Dyslexia can impact on parents, families and carers who may become distressed when they feel that their child is not reciving the support they need.
-In both children and adults, when dyslexia is unidentified or unsupported the negative impact can be high – children often lose motivation and become frustrated through the stress of trying to learn, not understanding what dyslexia and feeling that they are ‘different’ to others because they find difficulty in doing what to others apper to be simple tasks. it is very important to share with families and the learner that being dyslexic can also bring positive skills.
-Below are some common strengths which can be experienced by individuals with dyslexia
+Dyslexia can impact on parents, families and carers who may become distressed when they feel that their child is not receiving the support they need.
+In both children and adults, when dyslexia is unidentified or unsupported the negative impact can be high.
+Children and young people often lose motivation and become frustrated through the stress of trying to learn, not understanding what dyslexia is and feeling that they are ‘different’ to others because they find difficulty in doing what to others appear to be simple tasks.
+It is very important to share with families and the learner that being dyslexic can also bring positive skills.
+Below are some common strengths which can be experienced by individuals with dyslexia:

 - Can be very creative and enjoy practical tasks